 WPF Therapy is a leading charitable provider of talking therapies or psychological therapies.

 When you have problems or are in distress it can help to talk to somebody.
-Your counsellor will not tell you what to do or give advice, but will help you explore and reflect on your life and relationships and make your own choices.
+Your therapist will not tell you what to do or give advice, but will help you explore and reflect on your life and relationships and make your own choices.

 WPF Therapy, established in 1969, is the largest charitable provider of counselling and psychotherapy in England.

-WPF Therapy is also a leading providor of training for counsellors and psychotherapists and offers a wide range of courses for those wishing to find out more about counselling; undertake a training or augment their existing professional skills and qualifications.
+WPF Therapy is also a leading provider of training for counsellors and psychotherapists and offers a wide range of courses for those wishing to find out more about counselling; undertake a training or augment their existing professional skills and qualifications.
 Many of our courses lead to accreditation or registration with either BACP, UKCP or BPC.

 Training, qualifications & experience

 WPF Therapy is an organisational member of both the BACP (British Association for Counselling and Psychotherapy) and UKCP (United Kingdom Council for Psychotherapy).
 Our clinical service is accredited by BACP.
 On graduation or trainees gain accreditation with BACP or registration with either UKCP or BPC, dependent on the course taken.
-Our degrees are validated by the University of Roehampton.

 Member organisations *